Adina Applebaum

 Program Officer

-Adina Applebaum is a Program Officer for the Whiting Award and manages the Foundation's social media.
+Adina Applebaum is a Program Officer for the Whiting Awards and manages the Foundation's social media.
 Previously, she was the Development Manager at the Center for Fiction and a Program Associate at the Foundation.
 She is a graduate of Barnard College.

 Trustees and Officers